Shemplo/Java-Streams-Etudes/readme.md

 [![GitHub stars](https://img.shields.io/github/stars/Shemplo/Java-Streams-Etudes.svg)](https://github.com/Shemplo/Java-Streams-Etudes/stargazers)

 This repository can be useful if you are beginner in _Java Stream API_.
-To check yourself you will need to implement some methods with described logic using knoledge of Streams, Lambdas, Method handlers and other functional things.
+To check yourself you will need to implement some methods with described logic using knowledge of Streams, Lambdas, Method handlers and other functional things.

+There are also some tasks that will make think even experienced programmers.
+Try to solve them all.

 ### What to do